Re-L21/ProjectSpiritNotes/Gameplay/Core Gameplay.md

 	    - Locked place / some roadblock can be dealt with either solving a puzzle, smash your way through it, or a specific ability
 	- Ultimate mechanics :
 	    - Is a hidden ability that every spirit has ( ==after unlocking it, some bosses will re appear with its hidden ability unlocked== )
-	    - Unlocked after
+	    - Unlocked after :
-		    - Defeating the first 4 bosses
+		    - [ ] Defeating the first 4 bosses
-		    - Obtain all memento (for each spirit)
+			- [ ] Obtain all memento (for each spirit)
-		    - talk to the correspond spirit in the base (makes unlocking the ultimate can be avoidable / skip)
+			    - [ ] ( Skip-able )talk to the correspond spirit in the base
+		    - [ ] First boss fight
+		    - [ ] Obtained the spirit
-		- Ultimate require ==reiatsu== and will deplete ==reiryoku==
+		- Ultimate require energy
 		    - Every spirit has different ultimate, will always use the current spirit

+- Death mechanics
+	-

 ## Base Camp